 Aiven is entitled to use Subprocessors for the purposes of providing the Cloud Services under the Agreement.
 Aiven provides information on its Subprocessors at its Web Site.
 The Customer can choose a Subprocessor to provide the hosting for the Cloud Services from the options provided by Aiven.
 Aiven shall inform the Customer in writing of any intended changes of the hosting service provider Subprocessor at least fourteen (14) days in advance, giving the Customer sufficient time to be able to object to such change.
 The Customer hereby consents to Aiven's use of Subprocessors as described in this section.

-Aiven shall use its commercially reasonable efforts to reasonably ensure that its Subprocessors are subject to equivalent requirements regarding data protection, as set out in this DPA.
+Aiven shall use its commercially reasonable efforts to ensure that its Subprocessors are subject to similar data protection obligations, in particular in terms of providing sufficient guarantees to implement appropriate technical and organizational measures in such a manner that the processing will meet the requirements of the Data Protection Regulation, as set out in this DPA.
 Aiven remains responsible for its Subprocessors and their compliance with the obligations of this DPA.

 The Customer may choose where the Cloud Services will be hosted.
 If the Customer has selected a Subprocessor to provide the hosting within the European Economic Area (‘’EEA’’), Aiven shall store the Personal Data within the EEA and transfers outside the EEA are subject to the Customer's prior approval, instruction or request thereto.